Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 - Cassandra: A distributed database that provides high availability and scalability.
 - Streamlit: A Python library that simplifies the creation of web applications.

 It utilizes the Python Reddit API Wrapper (PRAW) to crawl live comments from a subreddit to distribute them into Kafka as streams.
 The streams are then processed in PySpark, and the processed data are written to a Cassandra cluster.
-Finally, Streamlit reads the data from Cassandra and displays them in an interface.
+Finally, Streamlit reads the data from Cassandra and displays them on a GUI.

 The pipeline is designed to be scalable and can be easily deployed using Docker and docker-compose.
 The system can be used to monitor the sentiment trends of any subreddit and gain insights into the opinions and emotions of the Reddit community.